32blogby Studio Mitsu

 Need to test an API endpoint from the terminal?
 Debug a redirect chain?
 Fire a webhook from a CI script?

-curl is the tool for all of that.
-It handles virtually every HTTP operation you can think of — GET, POST, file uploads, cookie management, authentication, response timing — all from a single command.
+curl handles all of that and more.
 It comes pre-installed on Linux and macOS, and works on Windows through WSL or Git Bash.

 This guide covers everything from the basics to real-world scripting, with ready-to-run examples throughout.